-If you believe your rights under the Bill of Rights have been violated, you can do any of the following:
+If you believe your rights in the Bill of Rights are not being followed, you can do any of the the options below:

 - 1. Make a complaint to the long-term care home. - 2.
-Make a complaint to the Ministry of Health and Long-Term Care. - 3.
+Make a complaint to the Ministry of Long-Term Care. - 3.
 Sue the long-term care home for breach of contract. - 4.
 Consider other options.

-The next four sections take a closer look at each of these options.
 No matter which option you choose, make sure to find out if there are time limits.
 You also need to find out if choosing one option will affect what else you can do.